top of page

 More Than a Dance

-I stumbled over and over again, and nobody minded.
-By the time I left, I found myself connected with the people there, with the joy, the celebration, and rich traditions lasting thousands of years.
+I stumbled stepped on my feet and stumbled again and again the at night.
+But everyone was happy I tried to learn the traditional folk dances.
+By the time I left, I found myself connected with the people there, with the joy, the celebration.

 Comments